buomsoo-kim/buomsoo-kim.github.io/_posts/2020-04-21-Attention-mechanism-19.md.md

 - ```HIDDEN SIZE```: previously this was used to set the number of hidden cells in the RNN network.
 However, here it will be used to set the dimensionality of the feedforward network, or the dense layers.
 - ```NUM_LAYERS```: similary, instead of setting the number of RNN layers, this is used to determine the number of dense layers.
 - ```NUM_HEADS```: this is a new parameter used to determine the number of heads in multihead attention.
 If you are unsure what multihead attention is, refer to the [previous posting](https://buomsoo-kim.github.io/attention/2020/04/19/Attention-mechanism-17.md/).
+- ```DROPOUT```: Another parameter that we can consider is ```DROPOUT```, which determines the probability of dropping out a node in the encoder/decoder layer.
+This can be set to the same value across all layers, or can be fine-tuned to set to different values in each layer.
+However, in most cases it is a single value across all layers for simplicity.

 ```python
 ENG_VOCAB_SIZE = len(eng_words)